arthurweinmann/tinyveil/README.md

 Arthur$ npx create-react-app my-app
 ```

-We can then list the number of dependencies in this newly created empty react application without any feature other than what comes out of the box:
+After a few minutes of installation, we can list the number of dependencies in this newly created empty react application without any feature other than what comes out of the box:

 ```bash
 Arthur$ cd my-app
 Arthur$ npm ls --all | wc -l
 ```

-There is more than 3000 dependencies in a blank react project!
-You did not even write a single line of code for your application yet and you already have much complexity, entropy and future maintenance cost out of the box.
+There is 3228 dependencies in a blank react project!
+And 6 high severity vulnerabilities indicated by the npx command! (measured on 29th September 2023) You did not even write a single line of code for your application yet and you already have much complexity, entropy and future maintenance cost out of the box.

 # Current Features